Salvatore Naturile

+Naturile sported a faint blond mustache, and crude tattoos on his arms and thighs.

 The robbery

 Naturile and Wojtowicz first met at Danny's, a gay bar on Seventh Avenue South in lower Manhattan, where Wojtowicz initially claimed that a bank executive from Chase Manhattan had suggested they rob the bank.

 On August 22, 1972, Naturile and two accomplices attempted to rob a branch of the Chase Manhattan bank at 450 Avenue P in Gravesend, Brooklyn; the robbery was led by John Wojtowicz and Robert Westenberg.
 The robbers entered the bank armed with a .38 caliber handgun and carrying a box which contained a shotgun and a rifle; all three weapons were purchased by Wojtowicz.

 Westenberg was to provide the demand note to the bank manager but, unnerved by a police car on the street, fled the scene before the robbery was announced.
 Wojtowicz and Naturile then held seven Chase Manhattan bank employees hostage for 14 hours.
 Wojtowicz, a former bank teller, had some knowledge of bank operations and drew inspiration from scenes of The Godfather (1972), which he had seen earlier that day.
 The note they passed to the cashier read: "This is an offer you can't refuse."

-Before the robbery, Naturile had informed Wojtowicz and Westenberg that he would rather die than go back to prison.
-He was seen by the police on the scene as being nervous, high strung, and volatile.
-The police feared that increasing the pressure placed on Naturile and Wojtowicz would cause them to become frightened, unbalanced, and impossible to negotiate with on reasonable terms.

 During the robbery, Naturile was dressed in a black business suit and tie, and carried an attaché case.
 His last meal consisted of takeout pizza and soda pop, which he consumed during the holdout at the bank with the hostages.
-The robbery was meant to fund the sex reassignment operation of Wojtowicz's trans wife, Elizabeth Eden.
-Naturile's share was to finance his two sisters' removal from foster care and separation from their mother, who drank and neglected all three of her children.
+The robbery was meant to fund the sex reassignment operation of Wojtowicz's lover, Elizabeth Eden.

+Naturile was killed by an FBI agent during the final moments of the incident.
+Wojtowicz was arrested.

 The standoff with police

-During the robbery, Naturile surveyed the street and alleyway, realizing the robbers were surrounded by police.
-The bank manager and tellers he held hostage reported later that he spoke often of the tremendous power of the .30-06 rifle and his ability and willingness to use it.

-The Federal Bureau of Investigation (FBI) and New York City Police Department (NYPD) feared Naturile during the hostage situation more than the more stable Wojtowicz.
-Naturile was the only one of the robbers who had a previous criminal record and was known by the police.

-Wojtowicz fired a single shot at the police through the Chase Manhattan bank's exit rear door, fearing the police were preparing to storm the building.
+During the robbery, Wojtowicz fired a single shot at the police through the Chase Manhattan bank's exit rear door, fearing the police were preparing to storm the building.
 Only one other shot was fired during the standoff: when the rifle used by Wojtowicz accidentally discharged when it was dropped on the floor.